 Independent Living Program

 The Bureau’s Independent Living (IL) program provides comprehensive independent living services, through contracts with Connecticut’s five community-based independent living centers (ILCs).
 These centers promote empowerment and self-reliance for persons with disabilities.
-There are four core services provided by an independent living center:
+There are five core services provided by an independent living center:

 Peer counselors at ILCs provide support to consumers by drawing on their own life experience with disabilities and negotiating the system.